 - 2 teaspoons ground flax seeds

-- 2 teaspoons psyllium powder, 13 grams
+- 2 teaspoons psyllium powder,

 - ¾ cup warm water

-- 1 ⅓ cups tapioca flour, 155 grams
+- 1 ⅓ cups tapioca flour, (155 grams)

-- 1 ½ cups oat flour, 180 grams
+- 1 ½ cups oat flour, (180 grams)

 - ½ cup sugar

-- 2 teaspoons active dry yeast (1 packet)
+- 2 teaspoons instant yeast (1 packet)

 - 1 ½ teaspoons baking powder